SCHOOL PROFILE DEMOGRAPHICS

 Teachers and students of Carter-Parramore Middle School moved to the James A. Shanks High School site in August 2003.
 The facility became available when its teachers and students moved to occupy the newly constructed East Gadsden High School.
 The school then became known as James A. Shanks Middle School.
 The facility is not new; it was built in 1970.

 James A. Shanks Middle School serves students in grades 6-8 from four feeder schools: George Munroe Elementary, Stewart Street Elementary, Gretna Elementary, St. John Elementary, and Gadsden Elementary Magnet School.
-Following the middle school concept, the teachers and students are organized into six teams: two teams at each grade level.
 Diverse activities include academic, service and honors clubs, as well as athletics.
-Additional offerings include physical education, music, art and vocational classes.
+Additional offerings include physical education, music, and vocational classes.

-The educational level of our staff ranges from Bachelors to Masters Degrees.
-Forty-one teachers are found within Shanks' perimeters providing unique courses of study at regular, intensive and advanced levels covering a range of choices within each department.
-Other instructional personnel include 2 guidance counselors, 1 media specialist, and a behavioral specialist.
+The educational level of our staff ranges from Bachelors to Doctoral Degrees.
+Thirty-five teachers are found within Shanks' perimeters providing unique courses of study at regular, intensive and advanced levels covering a range of choices within each department.
+Other instructional personnel include 2 guidance counselors, 1 media specialist, a reading coach and a behavioral specialist.
 The student/teacher ratio is at the state requirements.
 The administrative staff includes three administrators.

 Business and community partners play a vital part in helping us meet the needs of our students.
-Current partners include: City of Quincy (Government and Recreation); Florida State University, College of Education; Tallahassee Community College CROP and Talent Search programs, Flagler College, Florida A & M University, College of Education; Pizza Hut; and Talquin Electric Cooperative, Inc.
+Current partners include: City of Quincy (Government and Recreation); Florida State University, College of Education; Tallahassee Community College CROP and Talent Search programs, Flagler College, Florida A & M University, College of Education.